Nibir088/Responsible-AI-Group-3-/fairness-tradeoff.md

 - All violent crime is assumed to be equally costly.
 However, in practice magnitude of all offense are not similar.
 For instance, bank robbery and over-speeding are not equal costly in society.
 - The cost of detaining every individual is assumed to be constant, without regard to personal characteristics.
 This assumption often does not hold.
 In practice, however, it is often difficult to approximate individualized costs and benefits of detention.
 This can significantly effect the fairness of the algorithm.
 - Risk scores might also fail to accurately capture costs in specific, idiosyncratic cases.
-Detaining a defendant who is the sole caretaker of her children arguably incurs higher social costs than detaining a defendant without children.
-Discretionary consideration of individual cases might thus be justified, provided that such discretion does not also introduce bias.
+For instance, detaining a defendant who is the sole caretaker of her children arguably incurs higher social costs than detaining a defendant without children.
+However, adding such dicretion potentially introduce bias.
+Therefore, this should be handled more carefully.
-- The immediate utility of a decision rule might be a poor measure of its long-term costs and benefits.
-For example, in the context of credit extensions, offering loans preferentially to minorities might ultimately lead to a more productive distribution of wealth, combating harms from historical under-investment in minority communities.
+- The immediate utility of a decision rule might not an effective measurement for long-term costs and benefits.
+For instance, in the context of credit extensions, offering loans preferentially to minorities might ultimately lead to a more productive distribution of wealth, combating harms from historical under-investment in minority communities.
-- Some decisions are better thought of as group rather than individual choices, limiting the applicability of the framework we have been considering.
+- There are some decisions that generally are thought of as group rather than individual choices.
 For example, when universities admit students, they often aim to select the best group, not simply the best individual candidates, and may thus decide to deviate from a single-threshold rule in order to create diverse communities with varied perspectives and background.

 ***Sree: Please add your thoughts on the tradeoff***